vmstio/docs/content/infrastructure/search.md

 ![Debian Search](/debian-search.png)

-Anything that is posted with a hashtag may be found by local users, or federated other instances and discoverable by searching for that hashtag.
+Anything that is posted with a hashtag may be found by local users, or federated other servers and discoverable by searching for that hashtag.

 ![Debian Tags](/debian-tags.png)